shaileshjadhav1988/MediumSdk2WithoutSampleDemo/README.md

 |        Video ID         |       N/A       |          N/A          |         N/A         |       On Device        |

 ## SDK Version History
+#### v9.6.22.2.12 (November 2024)
+* Integrated the latest swagger V4 API version.
+This includes updates to model download based on V4, updates to the new initialization process, as well as ensuring backward compatibility.
+* Added the selfie image in the response.
+* Added support for an initialization parameter that will enable / disable Location / GPS capture.
+* Improved ID capture guidance messages to inform the user to hold still once the document is detected to ensure a higher quality capture.
+* Added configuration support to allow selfie capture with the back camera.
+* Added support for additional date and timestamp capture as Exif for ID capture and Selfie capture image.
+* QR code for the test applications supports the new initialization process.
+* Update to support multiple security enhancements including the removal of outdated/unused libraries.
+* Enhanced API 34 Support in Android
+* Bug fixes and performance improvements.
+* Updated all default AI models to the latest versions.

+##### v9.6.4.2.07 (February 2024)
+* Reduce response callback time for SDK Initialization Method.
+* Use the doc-detect model to determine document is ID or Passport.
+* Updated all default AI models to the latest versions.

+##### v9.6.3.2.04 (January 2024)
+* Updated SDK support for additional flags (sendProcessedImagesInResponse and sendInputImagesInResponse)
+* Added ID extracted profession and profession non English data in response
+* Updated all default AI models to the latest versions.

+##### v9.5.18.2.03 (December 2023)
+* Changed default app_name key to sdk_app_name.
+* Updated all default AI models to the latest versions.
+*
+##### v9.5.15.2.09 (November 2023)
+* Enhanced Android SDK to support a new feature for voice capture.
+* Enhanced Android SDK to support a new face focus model for improved quality at the time of capture.
+* Updated the Android SDK to ensure the user is not prompted for file storage permission for ID capture as no images are stored on the device.
+* Updated the Android SDK with new Spanish translations for server response status messages.
+* Updated the base URLs used in Android SDK for initialization to ensure they are consistent.
+* Updated fingerprint feature libraries to be consistent with SDK 1.0
+* Updated all default AI models to the latest versions.

 ##### v9.5.9.2.05
 * UI Changes and bug Fixes for Passport NFC detection
 * Removed Firebase Analytics